AbdallahIsmaili/lyricmatch/README.md

 ## 🌟 Overview

-LyricMatch AI is a comprehensive audio recognition system that identifies songs through intelligent lyric transcription and matching.
+WaveSeek AI is a comprehensive audio recognition system that identifies songs through intelligent lyric transcription and matching.
 Unlike traditional audio fingerprinting systems (like Shazam), we analyze the semantic content of lyrics using state-of-the-art AI models, making our system uniquely capable of:

 - **Multilingual Recognition**: Automatic language detection across 90+ languages
 - **Semantic Understanding**: Neural embeddings (BERT) for contextual meaning analysis